-Superior students, regardless of school or residence, may apply for scholarships if they can exhibit an outstanding academic record, leadership ability, and financial need.
+Other students who have completed three terms or fifty credit hours at MSC, regardless of school or residence, may apply for scholarships if they can exhibit an outstanding academic record, leadership ability and financial need.
+Transfer students may qualify for these awards after they have completed one term at MSC.
 In addition, there are certain scholarship aids to be granted under conditions prescribed by the donor.
 These endowment scholarships are used generally as grants-in-aid and the Scholarship Committee requires that the student should be enrolled for one year and have shown academic ability as well as financial need to the point that the applicant could not remain in school without this aid.

 Applications for scholarship are centralized so that an applicant for one type of scholarship is automatically considered for all other kinds applicable.
-Students desiring scholarship aid should apply well in advance of the time it is needed, and include three letters of recommendations.
+Students desiring scholarship aid should apply well in advance of the time it is needed.